steqeq/0000/docs/how-to/rocm-for-ai/train-a-model.rst

 Automatic mixed precision (AMP)
 -------------------------------

-As models increase in size, the time and memory needed to train them–that is, their cost–also increases.
-Any measure we can take to reduce training time and memory usage through Automatic Mixed Precision (AMP) is highly beneficial for most use cases.
+As models increase in size, the time and memory needed to train them; that is, their cost also increases.
+Any measure we can take to reduce training time and memory usage through `automatic mixed precision
+<https://pytorch.org/docs/stable/amp.html>`_ (AMP) is highly beneficial for most use cases.

 See `Automatic mixed precision in PyTorch using AMD GPUs — ROCm Blogs
 <https://rocm.blogs.amd.com/artificial-intelligence/automatic-mixed-precision/README.html#automatic-mixed-precision-in-pytorch-using-amd-gpus>`_
-for more information on running AMP on an AMD accelerator.
+for more information about running AMP on an AMD accelerator.

 .. _rocm-for-ai-fine-tune:

 Fine-tuning your model
 ======================

 ROCm supports multiple fine-tuning techniques, for example, LoRA, QLoRA, PEFT, and FSDP.
-See :doc:`How to fine-tune LLMs with ROCm <how-to/fine-tuning-llms/index>` for explanations, walkthroughs, and use-cases.

 The following developer blogs showcase examples of how to fine-tune a model on an AMD accelerator or GPU.